Data Sharing with Endogenous Choices over Differential Privacy Levels: Conclusion and Future Work

 A second important direction is to understand what happens when agents have less information about each other's privacy preferences.
 This can lead to novel interactions and interesting game-theoretic models such as dynamically learning other agents' privacy preferences over repeated interactions and designing mechanisms that ensure truthful reporting of privacy parameters.

-A third important direction is to study intermediate models of decentralization.
-In our setting, agents are fully decentralized and make both participation and privacy choices autonomously.
-In practice, however, data-sharing environments often lie between full decentralization and full centralization.
-For example, a regulator or platform may force participation in a data-sharing scheme (e.g., industry-wide mandatory disclosures and reporting requirements,) while allowing agents to retain control over their privacy levels.
-On the flip side, a centralized designer may specify privacy parameters or protocols, while agents still have control over whether to contribute data.

 Finally, our model adopts differential privacy as a formal notion of privacy loss.
-While differential privacy provides strong theoretical guarantees and is natural for statistical computations and model training, practitioners often rely on large variety of privacy-preserving mechanisms when sharing data in a decentralized fashion, including restricted data access, synthetic data generation, legal privacy protections, to only name a few.
-Extending our analysis to alternative privacy notions---which may affect the value of a data point or dataset in ways that differ from differential privacy---is an important open direction.
+While DP provides strong theoretical guarantees and is natural for statistical computations and model training, practitioners often rely on large variety of privacy-preserving mechanisms when sharing data, including restricted data access, synthetic data generation, legal privacy protections, to only name a few.
+Extending our analysis to alternative privacy notions is an important open direction.